foreverluiscastro/analytics-dev-server/README.md

 # TPCA Analytics Development Server

-This server was created for the purpose of collecting metric data from TPCA.
+This server was created for the purpose of collecting data from TPCA.

 It was created using: